-Within five (5) days after receiving the Level Three decision, the grievant may appeal the superintendent's decision to the Board by notifying the Board secretary in writing.
-The Board shall hear the grievance at the next regularly scheduled board of education meeting after the notice of appeal is received or at such other time as determined by the board.
+If the Board decides to hear the grievance, it will occur in closed executive session.
+The board may place the appeal on the agenda of the earliest practical closed executive meeting of the board following receipt of the grievance.
 The Board shall hear evidence from the grievant.
 The Board will consider all relevant evidence presented in connection with the grievance and may request individuals to testify before the Board.
 Within thirty (30) days after the hearing of the grievance, the Board of Education shall determine what action, if any, should be taken to resolve the grievance.
 The decision of the Board of Education shall be final and the grievant shall be informed of the decision in writing.

-2.8 SEXUAL HARASSMENT (OCTOBER, 2007)
+Rev. 4/12, 11/18, 02/23

+2.8 Sexual Harassment (February, 2023)

-The Blue Springs School District is committed to a positive and productive working and learning environment free from discrimination.
-Because sexual harassment is a form of sexual discrimination and compromises the attainment of education and work excellence, the Blue Springs School District strictly prohibits sexual harassment of its employees or students.
-Such behavior may occur between members of the same or opposite sex and may be cause for disciplinary action up to and including expulsion for students and termination for employees.
+The Blue Springs School District is committed to a positive and productive working and learning environment free from discrimination and harassment.
+Because sexual harassment is a form of sexual discrimination and compromises the attainment of education and work excellence, the Blue Springs

+School District strictly prohibits sexual harassment of its employees or students.
+Such behavior may occur between members of the same or opposite sex.